deaspo/crude-app/README.md

 the [Redux](https://redux.js.org/), [Redux Toolkit](https://redux-toolkit.js.org/)
 and [Material Tailwind Kit](https://demos.creative-tim.com/material-tailwind-kit-react/#/?ref=readme-mtkr) TS template.

+## This project requires Node 14 or higher to work

 ## Available Scripts

 In the project directory, you can run:

+### `npm ci`

+Install packages from the included package-lock.json file as it was tested.

+### `npm install`

+Install packages from the included package.json file.

 ### `npm start`